Population: 781,024

 K-12 Distance and Online Learning Activity

 Additionally, the Anglophone program offered a free online summer program that allowed interested high school students and recent graduates the opportunity to take a single course for credit.
-During the Summer 2022 there were 750 students enrolled in 21 different courses offered by 24 teachers.
-The experience was used as a paid professional learning opportunity for teachers to gain online teaching skills.
+During the Summer 2023 there were 756 students enrolled in 16 different courses.
+Similarly, the Francophone program offered three mathematics courses led by three teachers during the summer session to enable students to complete a course, repeat a failed course or change their change course or get ahead with their credit count.

-Finally, a single school district began a pilot project to deliver Advanced Placement (AP) courses across a small network of schools.
-This pilot will enable smaller schools to offer these courses through a primarily synchronous delivery model.
+Finally, the pilot project that began during the 2021-22 school year and had a single school district deliver Advanced Placement (AP) courses across a small network of schools has continued.
+This pilot enabled smaller schools to offer these courses through a primarily synchronous delivery model.

 K-12 Blended Learning Activity

-All students are enrolled in MS Teams sites for each courses through the integration with the student information system.
+All students are enrolled in Microsoft Teams sites for courses that integrate with the student information system.
 Additionally, the content that has been created for all of the distance learning courses is available to all teachers in the province as a professional learning resource.
-Teachers can request access to this content in the Desire2Learn environment to use in their classroom teaching.
-While the Ministry tracks the number of courses requested by teachers, it does not track the number of students enrolled therein.
+Teachers can request access to this content in D2L’s Brightspace environment to use in their classroom teaching.
+While the Ministry tracks the number of courses requested by teachers, it does not track the number of students enrolled in the system.

 Previous Provincial Profiles